Terry Danyluk: Coaching career

 Following a playing career with Team Canada and professionally in Europe, Danyluk became the Alberta Golden Bears men's volleyball head coach in 1991.
 He took over a program that had zero conference championships in the previous ten seasons and just one national tournament appearance since 1981 (when he won as a player).
 In his first season, the team finished with a 12–4 record and in the second, the team returned to the national tournament where they finished in fifth place.
 In 1995, the Golden Bears won their first Canada West conference championship since 1981 and would repeat as conference champions in 1996 and 1997.
 After a silver medal finish at nationals in 1996, Danyluk led the Golden Bears to a 14–0 conference record in the 1996–97 season and the second national championship win in program history at the 1997 tournament.
 For the strong season, he was named the CIAU men's volleyball coach of the year, which he won again in 1999.

-Following the 2000–01 season, Danyluk relinquished head coaching duties to Richard Schick so that he could focus on completing his Master's degree at the University of Alberta.
+Following the 2000–01 season, Danyluk relinquished head coaching duties to Richard Schick so that he could focus on completing his master's degree at the University of Alberta.
 Danyluk continued to serve as an assistant coach for the team where he won his third national championship as the Golden Bears won the 2002 gold medal game.
 After two seasons as an assistant coach, he returned as head coach in 2003.
-From there the Golden Bears continued their dominance as they played in the national gold medal match in eight consecutive seasons from the aforementioned 2002 to 2009, winning thee more national championships in 2005, 2008, and 2009.
+From there the Golden Bears continued their dominance as they played in the national gold medal match in eight consecutive seasons from the aforementioned 2002 to 2009, winning three more national championships in 2005, 2008, and 2009.
 The streak was highlighted by the 2008–09 team that finished with a program-best 18–0 conference record and finished as repeat champions for the first time in team history.
 He also won the coach of the year award three more times, winning in 2004, 2007, and 2009.